cyx441984694/spring-cloud-config-2/README.md

-# spring-cloud-config-2
+# spring-cloud-config-eureka

 ## Background:
-When server changed anything, the client may need to modify the configuration.
 It is to register the config-server to Eureka, so that client can acquire service from Eureka.

 ## Steps:
-Start up Eureka, config-server, config-client
+Start up Eureka, config-server 2 instances- the seond one with port 8003, config-client

 ### Eureka
 ![image](https://github.com/cyx441984694/spring-cloud-config-bus/blob/main/eureka.PNG)